Save on Pinterest

 Consider Weather Conditions

 Wind is the diehard enemy of patio umbrellas everywhere.
 If you live in a windy area, choose one made with flexible materials like wood or fiberglass.
 Aluminum resists moisture damage, but its lack of flexibility makes it more vulnerable to high winds.
-No matter how sturdy the umbrella, it’s best to fold it up when not in use, and remove it entirely if it there’s a storm on the way.
+No matter how sturdy the umbrella, it’s best to fold it up when not in use, and remove it entirely if there is severe weather on the way.

 7 / 8